initc3/auditee/docs/ack.rst

 Thanks to `IC3`_ (The Initiative For Cryptocurrencies & Contracts) for supporting this work.

+Also, thanks to the RokWall team at UIUC, as this work started out in looking into helping with remote attestation and reproducible builds in the context of a privacy preserving University health application for COVID-19 :cite:`DBLP:journals/corr/abs-2101-07897`.

 .. raw:: html

     <div>The logo was made by